fmassonn/sipn-south.github.io/index.md

 ###  <span style="color:red"> NEWS </span>

+- For the eigth consecutive year, SIPN South welcomes forecasts of circumpolar and regional sea ice area in the Southern Ocean.
+If you are interested in contributing, see the general procedure **[here](./doc/2024-2025/SIPNSouth_2024-2025_call.pdf)**
-SIPN South has recently been endorsed by the World Weather Research Programme!
+- SIPN South has recently been endorsed by the World Weather Research Programme!

 ###  <span style="color:red"> 2023-2024 </span>